 Seed Funding

-The goal is to fund digital humanities projects, up to $10,000 for one year, that demonstrate a clear institutional benefit and can demonstrate a clear potential for external funding.
-We are looking for proposals that promote the mission of the Ken Kennedy Institute and support community building efforts with a potential high return on investment.
-We have no limits on allowed items for the budget.
-Proposals that demonstrate potential for long‐term impact and position researchers for being competitive for obtaining external funding are strongly encouraged.
-Awarded February 2022.
+The goal is to fund digital humanities projects that demonstrate a clear institutional benefit and can demonstrate a clear potential for external funding.
+We looked for proposals that promote the mission of the Ken Kennedy Institute and support community building efforts with a potential high return on investment.
+Proposals that demonstrated potential for long‐term impact and position researchers for being competitive for obtaining external funding were strongly encouraged.

 Enriching Rice Through Information Technology (ERIT)